-Cypresses are a genus of evergreen plants belonging to the Cupressaceae family and include trees that can reach up to 50 meters in height.
+Cypresses are a genus of evergreen plants belonging to the Cupressaceae family and include trees reaching up to 50 meters in height.
 Let’s learn more about cypress tree symbolism, spiritual meaning, and uses.

-Most of the species, originating in Mexico and California, are present today in all the regions of the northern hemisphere with a warm or temperate-warm climate.
-Its main features are definitely unique and they are often used for ornamental purposes.
+Most of the species, originating in Mexico and California, are present today in all the northern hemisphere regions with a warm or temperate-warm climate.
+Its main features are unique and often used for ornamental purposes.

 Branches are very thin and host numerous leaves reduced to scales, tightly leaning against each other or spread apart at the apex.
-In some species the color of the leaves appears very dark green while in others, they have a very particular green-blue color.
+In some species, the color of the leaves appears very dark green; in others, they have a very particular green-blue color.

 The flowers are inconspicuous while the fruits appear as woody cones with a rounded shape divided into different scales.
 These scales, upon reaching maturity, tend to open up gradually, releasing small seeds.

 During the two and a half centuries of establishment of Islam in Sicily, Muslims introduced the cultivation of this tree on the island.
 Now, a thousand years later, these slender trees, wrapped in pink bougainvillea, serve as a backdrop to the impressive Greek and Roman temples.
 And in the capital, the Botanical Garden of Palermo preserves the largest cypresses in Europe, with more than 1,200 years of history.

 Cypress is the symbol of immortality as an emblem of eternal life after death and in fact is often found near cemeteries.
 Due to its absolute verticality, its upward movement, it signifies the soul that moves towards the celestial kingdom.